travel 101

 Per Article Limit: This is the maximum amount paid per item or set of related items.
 The maximum limits vary depending on the travel protection plan you select.

 Combined Article Limit: For combined high-value items, the payout is capped at a specific total amount.
-The cap varies by travel protection plan.
+The cap varies by travel insurance plan.

 FAQS